EndrexAkoto/Code_Card/README.md

 - MySqLite: For storing questions and answers for simplicity.

 -> Delopyment
--
+- vs

 Dependancies
 -> Backend
 - Express: For building the server
--Body-parser: To parse incoming request bodies.
+- Body-parser: To parse incoming request bodies.
 -

 Conclusion